Divorce in Colombia: Legal Process and Requirements

 Child Support

-Regardless of custody decisions, both parents are generally required to contribute to the financial support of their children.
-The amount will be determined based on the child's needs and the financial capabilities of each parent.
+Regardless of custody arrangements, both parents are legally required to contribute financially to their child's upbringing.
+The amount of child support is determined based on:

 Visitation Rights